Rainbow Eucalyptus Tree Facts

 Rainbow Eucalyptus trees grow mainly in New Guinea, the Southeast Asian islands, the Philippines, and Indonesia.
 The Rainbow Eucalyptus tree

-thrives best in tropical forests that get a lot of rain.
+thrives best in tropical forests with a lot of rain.
 You can also find

 Rainbow Eucalyptus trees in Hawaii, Florida, Texas, and southern portions of

-and the trunk of the tree can reach a diameter of up to 8 feet wide!!
+California, where the climate is frost-free.
+They can grow up to 200 feet tall, and the tree trunk can reach a diameter of up to 8 feet wide!!
 That is

 tall and wide!!